GSA/SmartPay-RFI/01_draft RFQ.md

 ##### 5.7.1 Invoices
 Invoices for services and/or travel expenses must be submitted to the address (physical or e-mail) specified below.
 In addition to the requirements defined in sections 5.7.3 and 5.7.4, to constitute a proper invoice, the billing document must include the following information and/or attached documentation:

 <br>(1) Name of Contractor and Contractor’s Taxpayer Identification Number;
 <br>(2) Period covered by invoice and invoice date;
 <br>(3) Purchase order number;
-<br>(4) All invoices for services must set forth in detail the following:
+<br>(4) All invoices for services must set forth in detail the following: <br>
-   <br>(i) Individual performing service each day by hour and quarter of an hour;
+ &emsp; (i) Individual performing service each day by hour and quarter of an hour; <br>
-   <br>(ii) Type of services performed each day by hour and quarter of an hour; and
+ &emsp; (ii) Type of services performed each day by hour and quarter of an hour; and <br>
-   <br>(iii) Hourly rate for each service so detailed;
+ &emsp; (iii) Hourly rate for each service so detailed;
 <br>(5) Any applicable payment discount terms; and
 <br>(6) Total amount billed.

 ##### 5.7.2 Procedures for Payment
 The government intends to make payment to the Contractor via charge card as outlined in accordance with (IAW) FAR 52.232-36, Payment by Third Party.
-Pursuant to IAW FAR 32.1108(b)(2)(ii), the contracting officer shall not authorize the Governmentwide commercial purchase card as a method of payment during any period the System for Award Management (SAM)  indicates that the Contractor has delinquent debt subject to collection under the TOP.
+Pursuant to IAW FAR 32.1108(b)(2)(ii), the contracting officer shall not authorize the Governmentwide commercial purchase card as a method of payment during any period the System for Award Management (SAM)  indicates that the Contractor has delinquent debt subject to collection under the Treasury Offset Program (TOP).
 In such cases, payments under the contract shall be made in accordance with the clause at 52.232-33, Payment by Electronic Funds Transfer-System for Award Management, or 52.232-34, Payment by Electronic Funds Transfer-Other Than System for Award Management, as appropriate (see FAR 32.1110(d)).

 ##### 5.7.3 Payment by Governmentwide commercial purchase card
 The Contractor shall submit invoices not more frequently than once per month.
 Payment shall be made in accordance with the clause found at FAR 52.232-36, Payment by Third Party.
 The Contractor shall make payment requests through a charge to the Government account with the third party, at the time and for the amount due in accordance with those clauses of this contract that authorize the Contractor to submit invoices, contract financing requests, other payment requests, or as provided in other clauses providing for payment to the Contractor.